recode-sh/cli/README.md

 ... and 0% VC-backed.
 0% Locked-in.
 0% Proprietary config files.

-#### > How does it compare with VSCode remote SSH / Container extensions?
+#### > How does it compare with Vagrant / VSCode remote SSH / Container extensions?

 - Remote development environments defined as code (with support for user and project configuration).
 - Automatic infrastructure / VM provisionning for multiple cloud providers.
 - Fully integrated with GitHub (private and multiple repositories, verified commits...).
 - Support the pre-installation of VSCode extensions.
-- Doesn't require Docker to be installed locally.
+- Doesn't require a VM or Docker to be installed locally.
 - Doesn't tied to a specific code editor.

 #### > Why using Docker as a VM and not something like NixOS, for example?